apache/directory-fortress-core/README.txt

 # Tips for first-time users of Fortress
 # SECTION 0.
 Prerequisites for Fortress SDK installation and usage
 # SECTION 1.
 Options for installing OpenLDAP to target server environment
 # SECTION 2.
-Instructions for Fortress Quickstart builder installation of OpenLDAP
+Instructions to pull Fortress Core source code from Apache GIT
 # SECTION 3.
-Instructions to pull Fortress source code from OpenLDAP GIT
+Instructions to build software distribution packages using maven 'install'.
 # SECTION 4.
-Instructions to build software distribution packages using 'dist' target.
+Instructions to build software distribution packages using ant 'dist' target.
 # SECTION 5.
 Instructions to configure SDK for target system using build.properties file.
 # SECTION 6.
 Instructions for pre-existing or native OpenLDAP installation using 'load-slapd' target.
 # SECTION 7.
 Instructions for Symas installation of OpenLDAP - using 'init-slapd' target